janKekanSan/jankekansan.github.io/pages/sona/semantic-spaces.md

 Most leaves are both flat and bendy, like most of the things in this list.

-"Website" is a notable exception, but it is still flat, and works by analogy to paper:

-Paper is flat and bendy.
-Websites often try to act like paper, but on a screen where it's still flat, just not bendy anymore.
-Sure!
+Even the items that aren't bendy are still flat, and so are good for writing on.
+This is why website is already on the list!

 In general, it makes sense to look at things agree are lipu, find similar things, and call those things lipu.
 This is how _every_ word works.